SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/nginx-opentelemetry.md

 Use this dashboard to:

-- To understand the type of content that is frequently requested by users.
+- Understand the type of content that is frequently requested by users.
 - It helps in allocating IT resources according to the content types.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Nginx-OpenTelemetry/Nginx-Visitor-Traffic-Insight.png')} alt="Access" />